MegaBox (shopping mall): Architecture

 Designed by architects Jerde, MegaBox has a square and circle front facade in deep red, a propitious Chinese colour.

 MegaBox incorporates a concept the mall refers to as "Totally Connected Modules" (TCM), which is purportedly realized in three ways: the free-flow of visitor traffic, facilitated by express escalators and elevators connecting the mall's four major zones; second, through the access driveway reaching all floors; and third, the mall's connectivity with the outside environment through its L5 and Beehive Atriums, both incorporating six-storey glass curtain wall for views natural light.

-The Four Major Zones
+The four major zones

 MegaBox has four distinctive lifestyle-theme zones catering to shoppers’ personalized tastes; they are IN-Style, Better HOME, FAMILY Circus and EATertainment.

 IN-Style (G/F – L2)

 The IN-Style Zone spans three floors and encompasses fashion, accessories and superstores.
-The major tenants is Extravaganza, Hang Seng Bank, McDonald's and Mannings.
+The major tenants are Extravaganza, Hang Seng Bank, McDonald's and Mannings.

 Before January 2010, there were several trendy fashion and gift stores, such as PiT, Nici, Mac Look, FX Creations, Extravaganza, Evisu, Scoops, Area 0264 and Novo Concept.
 However, the shops have since been replaced by a JUSCO Department Store in June 2010, which includes a supermarket and three restaurants.